 Reckless or Careless Driving

-Reckless or careless driving in Minnesota is charged as a criminal offense.
-These common traffic offenses carry jail time and significant fines if found guilty as charged by the police.
+Reckless or careless driving in Minnesota (Minn.
+Stat.
+169.13) is charged as a criminal offense.
+These offenses, though fairly common, may carry jail time and significant fines if one is found guilty as charged by the police.

-The laws covering reckless or careless driving are extensive.
-Sometimes, those accused don’t even realize they have committed a crime.
-Each state has its own version of what it considers ‘reckless and careless’ driving, so if charged with this offense, you should consult Ringstrom Law right away to understand the charges placed on you.
+U.S. laws covering reckless or careless driving are extensive.
+Sometimes, those accused don’t even realize they have potentially committed a crime until they are charged.
+Each state has its own version of what it considers reckless or careless driving, so if charged with this offense, you should consult Ringstrom Law to understand the accusation made against you.

-Careless driving is charged if a law officer observes you are operating a motor vehicle carelessly and are disregarding the rights of other drivers on the road or of pedestrians, or driving in a way that could put people (including those inside your vehicle) or property in danger.
-If found guilty of careless driving, you are facing misdemeanor charges which are punishable for up to ninety days, with a fine up to $1,000.
+Generally, however, careless driving is charged if a law enforcement officer observes that you are operating a motor vehicle carelessly, disregarding the rights of other drivers on the road or of pedestrians, or driving in a way that could put people (including those inside your vehicle) or property in danger.
+If found guilty of careless driving, you will have a misdemeanor conviction that is punishable with up to 90 days in jail, with a fine up to $1,000.

 Reckless driving is similar to careless driving, but not identical.
-You can be charged with reckless driving if it is noticed you are operating a vehicle with deliberate disregard for others’ safety or other’s property.
+You can be charged with reckless driving if you purposely ignore the meaningful chance that your driving will hurt another person or their property.
 It can also be charged if you engage in a motor vehicle race.
-Reckless driving is a misdemeanor and punishable for up to ninety days in jail, along with a fine of up to $1.000.
+Reckless driving is also a misdemeanor that can carry up to 90 days in jail and a fine of up to $1,000.

 Reckless Driving with a DWI Charge

-Minnesota laws make it possible for a driver being charged with a DWI (driving while intoxicated) to enter into a plea bargain to receive a lesser charge.
-If your attorney at Ringstrom Law enters a plea to reduce your DWI down to a reckless driving charge, it is called a 'wet reckless' crime.
+Minnesota laws make it possible for a driver being charged with a DWI (driving while impaired) to enter into a plea bargain to receive a lesser charge.
+If your attorney at Ringstrom Law enters a plea to reduce your DWI down to a reckless driving charge, it might be colloquially referred to as a “wet reckless.”

-The consequences of a “wet reckless” conviction, including how much time you will spend in jail for a 'wet reckless' conviction will depend on the sentence assigned to your plea bargain.
+The consequences of a “wet reckless” conviction, including how much time you have to spend in jail, will depend on the sentence assigned to your plea bargain.
 Sentencing law is complicated and can vary from jurisdiction to jurisdiction.
-A statute, for example, can list a 'minimum' jail term that is longer than the time you will have to spend in jail.
-There are a number of factors that affect punishments, including the severity of the damage you caused, whether or not you have credits for good behavior while in custody, and if and how you've performed jail-alternative work programs.
+There are a number of factors that affect punishments, including the severity of the damage you caused if any, and how you've performed jail-alternative work programs.
 Your attorney at Ringstrom Law will work hard to get the best sentence possible for you.
 Taking the case to trial is also an option; in some cases we will recommend it.

 DWI Charges in Minnesota

-First Offense of a DWI in Minnesota is when you have no other DWIs within the past ten years.
-A DWI, sometimes referred to as a DUI (driving under the influence), can carry both administrative and criminal penalties on you if there is a conviction of the charges.
-A DWI under the laws in Minnesota is defined as being in physical control, operating, driving a motor vehicle while:
+A first-offense DWI in Minnesota is when you have no other DWIs within the past ten years.
+A DWI, sometimes referred to as a DUI (driving under the influence), can carry both administrative and criminal penalties.
+A DWI under the law in Minnesota (Minn.
+Stat.
+169A.20) is defined as driving, operating, or simply being in physical control of a motor vehicle while

 - You are physically or mentally impaired from drugs or alcohol